 Curricula vitae

 Chris de Cooker (President of the EBRD Administrative Tribunal) (Dutch) has more than forty-five years of direct experience in international administrative law.
 He was an academic for nine years at the University of Leiden, where he developed a special course on international administration.
-Between 1984 and 2011 (when he retired), Mr. de Cooker worked at the European Space Agency in a number of posts, including Head of Staff Regulations and Central Support Division and Head of International Relations Department.
-Since 2010, he has been a judge at a number of international arbitration and administrative tribunals.
+Between 1984 and 2011 (when he retired), Mr de Cooker worked at the European Space Agency in a number of posts, including Head of Staff Regulations and Central Support Division and Head of International Relations Department.
+Since 2010, he has been a judge on a number of international arbitration and administrative tribunals.
 He is President of the Administrative Tribunal of the International Centre for Migration Policy Development and of the SKAO Independent Employment Tribunal.
-He is a judge at the OECD Administrative Tribunal and the GAVI Appeals Tribunal.
+He is a judge at the OECD Administrative Tribunal and Vice President of the GAVI Appeals Tribunal.
 He is the former President of the NATO Administrative Tribunal (2013-2023) and a former judge of the Asian Development Bank Administrative Tribunal (2015-2024, President from 2022-2024).
-He was Chair of the Appeal Board of the Global Fund from 2016-2020 and of the BIPM Appeals Committee from 2020-2023.
-He is Mediator in ITER and an Arbitrator at the Permanent Court of Arbitration.
-He is since 2024 a Member of the Panel of Independent Reviewers of the Asian Infrastructure Investment Bank as well as of the New Development Bank.
-Mr de Cooker has been advising many international organisations, in particular on their respective internal justice systems.
+He was Chair of the Appeal Board of The Global Fund from 2016-2020 and of the BIPM Appeals Committee from 2020-2023.
+He was Mediator in ITER from 2018-2025 and is an Arbitrator at the Permanent Court of Arbitration.
+He is since 2025 a Member of the Panel of Independent Reviewers of the Asian Infrastructure Investment Bank as well as of the New Development Bank.
+Mr de Cooker has advised many international organisations, in particular on their respective internal justice systems.

-Thomas Laker (German) has over 30 years of experience as a Judge of administrative law courts.
-For the past 11 years, Mr Laker has served as a Judge on various international administrative tribunals for several different international organisations, among them, the United Nations, the United Nations Relief and Works Agency for Palestine Refugees, the Organization for Security and Co-operation in Europe, the Technical Centre for Agricultural and Rural Cooperation, the International Tribunal for the Law of the Sea and the Kosovo Specialist Chambers.
+Thomas Laker (German) has over 35 years of experience as a judge of administrative law courts.
+For the past 15 years, Mr Laker has served as a judge on various international administrative tribunals for several different international organisations, among them, the United Nations, the United Nations Relief and Works Agency for Palestine Refugees, the Organization for Security and Co-operation in Europe, the Council of Europe, and the World Bank.
 Mr Laker was among the first generation of judges to have established the new system of administration of justice at the United Nations and served as the President of the United Nations Dispute Tribunal twice, from 2010-2011 and from 2013-2014.

 Maria Vicien-Milburn (Spanish and Argentinian) is an independent international arbitrator in commercial and investment disputes, and a specialist in public international law.
-She is the Chair of the World Bank Sanctions Board, and judge of the Administrative Tribunals of the Inter-American Development Bank and the International Monetary Fund.
+She is the Alternate Chair of the Enforcement Appeals Committee of the Asian Development Bank, and a Judge on the Administrative Tribunals of the Inter-American Development Bank and the International Monetary Fund.
 She has over 30 years' experience as a senior international civil servant at the United Nations.
 She served as General Counsel of the United Nations Economic, Social and Cultural Organisation (UNESCO) between 2009 and 2014, and prior thereto between 1999 and 2009 as Director and Deputy of the General Legal Division, Office of the Legal Advisor of the United Nations.
 She acted for 14 years as the Registrar of the United Nations Administrative Tribunal.
-She has also been engaged by the International Criminal Court on a short term assignment as a dispute resolution expert.
+She has also been engaged by the International Criminal Court on a short-term assignment as a dispute resolution expert.